 - Health Insurance Portability and Accountability Act (HIPAA)

 Why Use the OWASP Standards?

-Another question we are often asked is “Why use the OWASP standard?”.
+Another question we are often asked is “Why use the OWASP standards?”.
 The recommended application security requirements provided by the Open Web Application Security Project Top 10 are used by developers to help avoid common coding vulnerabilities.
 These vulnerabilities can be introduced into software if it is not secure by design.
 The Top 10 changes with each new release, but there are some application-level security issues which have remained on the list since its inception.
 This is a huge concern for developers, as these coding flaws can lead to serious repercussions for organizations and their users.
 Repercussions such as remote code execution and identity theft.
 Some of the most recent well-known large data breaches and security incidents were a result of vulnerabilities ranked in the OWASP Top 10.
 Here are a few examples.